Debraheem/Massive_star_binaries/Lab3.md

 <img src="Figures/output-onlinepngtools.png" width="200">
    *<br>The contents of the `evolve_accretor_star` directory*

-As mentioned in Minilab1, to see the above files in your terminal, you need to run the \texttt{tree} command.
+As mentioned in Minilab1, to see the above files in your terminal, you need to run the `tree` command.
 You will notice that here, we only have one main inlist named `inlist_accretor`, which contains the parameters we need to set for evolving the accretor star.
 Although we would stress that this is not necessary, and you are free to break this one inlist into many sub-inlists.
 As an example, see the files located in the directory `$MESA_DIR/star/test_suite/ccsn_IIp`.
 Additionally, you will see that the `src` directory for the accretor star (i.e., evolved as a single star) no longer contains the `run_binary_extras.f90` file - as we are not evolving a binary model anymore.

 ### Evolution of the mass gainer

 Now, let us continue the evolution of the accretor star from where we left it in Minilab1.
-For this, you will need to execute the below commands in your terminal, given that you are already present in the `Evolve_accretor_star` directory
+For this, you will need to execute the below commands in your terminal, given that you are already present in the `evolve_accretor_star` directory

 ```shell-session
 $ ./mk